ElinaBoman/rootme/README.md

 - See images of the plants
 - Be able to buy pots and other compliments

-Features to provide those needs:
+What Features can be provide to satisfy those needs?
 - Have prices and information about the plants displayed
 - Offer to wrap plants as gifts, have gift cards and small presents that can be attached to the plant
 - Show the plants in environments that inspires users to buy the plants
 - Have category's for plants, pots and other needs

-How to make information easy to understand and available for users:
+How can I make information easy to understand?
 - With clear descriptive text
 - Easy layout to navigate
 - Have filters for users to navigate

-How to demonstrate expertise, authoritativeness and trustworthiness in content:
+How can I demonstrate expertise, authoritativeness and trustworthiness in the content?
 - Professional language
 - No misspellings
 - Nice looking pictures that are consistent in style